 - Application: Consider what you’re using your service truck for, and typical conditions it’ll face.
 If heavy towing and hauling are a priority, opt for a diesel service truck.
 For lighter-duty applications, consider a gas service truck.

-- Cost: Cost comes down to more than just the sticker price.
+- Cost: It’s more than just the sticker price.
 Consider maintenance, fuel, and any other long-term operating costs.

 - Fuel Availability: Assess the accessibility of diesel fuel in your operating area.
-If you tend towards remote zones, you may want to consider a gas-powered vehicle to avoid stressing about where the next pump is.
+If you tend to be in remote areas, you may want to consider a gas-powered vehicle to avoid stressing about finding the next pump.

 - Maintenance: Factor in the potential for higher maintenance costs with diesel engines, but remember to weigh this against the long-term durability and lifespan to determine which will be a priority for your service truck.